-Fans share why ‘Shadowhunters’ S3B can’t be the last hunt
+Fans cast their lots as to why ‘Shadowhunters’ S3B can’t be the last hunt

 Throughout Film Daily’s journey to save our favorite shows from the ashes of cancellation, we’ve had the immense privilege of reading some incredible, life-affirming stories from fans around the globe.

 You’ve got a broken heart fixed by a stirring romance, seen your community represented on screen for the very first time, and even found a remedy for mental health issues in the adventures of various groups of plucky misfits.
 Now long-awaited (and carelessly delayed) season 3B has aired – beforehand, we asked some dedicated Shadowhunters fans about their experiences with the show.

 The responses were overwhelming: detailed, passionate, and deeply personal.
 We were incredibly moved by the sheer volume of responses and regret we won’t be able to showcase them all.
 Needless to say, the Shadowfam is comprised of the best of the best, and we’re so thrilled to consider ourselves a part of this vibrant and supportive community.

 @LeesyPeesy28: “It was a Netflix algorithm that showed me Shadowhunters.
 I watched the trailer and got really interested.
 After the first episode I bingewatched it over and over again.”

 @DianaLorenaDav3: “I was a fan of the books way before the show even started.
 I knew that the show wasn’t going to follow the books every step of the way, so I didn’t have very high expectations – but once I saw the first episode I was hooked.”

 @orca122: “I was having a miserable pregnancy, experiencing nausea from 5pm until bedtime.
 So for about 9 1/2 months I was bedridden at night.
 I was binging so much TV and I happened to stumble upon Shadowhunters.”

 What about the show makes it so special?